 Stakeholder engagement is crucial to the success of any project.
 When you tailor your communication to each stakeholder's needs and desires, the results will be invaluable.

-Asana gives you the versatility to plan your engagement strategy, share your plan with others, and put that plan into action alongside your project.
-Map out all of your initiatives in one place, from marketing campaigns to projects and client relationships.
+Asana gives you the versatility to plan your engagement strategy, share it with others, and put it into action alongside your project.
+Get started to map out all of your initiatives in one place, from marketing campaigns to projects and client relationships.